aardlyworthit/Search-and-Destroy-v3.0/HELP.md

 ### Vidblain navigation
 - '**xset vidblain**' turns on Vidblain navigation, which allows one to quickly and easily cross the dark portal into Vidblain.
 It also compensates for the portal's reality-distortion and uncertain transit vector and landing room, enabling straightforward travel to Vidblain destinations which would otherwise be tedious at best.
 - '**xset vidblain level** \<*level*\>' turns off Vidblain navigation when you reach the desired level, typically that of your lowest-level Vidblain area portal.
-It does take tier into account, as well.
+It does account for tier.
 This is useful because it's always faster to use an area portal to get to Vidblain than to run via the dark portal.
+- '**xset vidblain level**' without a number will show the current level setting.

 ### Window commands - change font size, line spacing, etc.
 - The window can be dragged to a new location via the title bar, and resized via the widget at bottom right.
 Right-clicking the title bar brings up a menu with collapse, expand, and send to front/back.